gallenc/solent2Public/week6/README.md

 Let's now consider how JAXB converts annotated objects into XML

 look at the ModelJaxbTest.java test class under Test Packages.
-This test populates a RestMessage, converts it into an XML file and then read the xml file back into a RestMessage object.
+This test populates a RestMessage, converts it into an XML file and then reads the xml file back into a RestMessage object.
 The key lines are;
 ```
      JAXBContext jaxbContext = JAXBContext.newInstance("solent.ac.uk.ood.examples.hotellock.model");